aporeto-inc/gaia/doc/README.md

 Regardless of the realm, Aporeto will validate the user provided info and will convert identification bits into claims that are inserted in the JWT.

-Administrators can then write API authorization policies based on these claims to authorize actions on various parts of the system.
+Administrators can then write API authorizations based on these claims to authorize actions on various parts of the system.

 Generally speaking, you need to call the `/issue` API in order to get a token: